aacorro/aacorro/README.md

-- 👋 Hi, I’m @aacorro
+- 👋 Hello, Abdiel Corro
-- 👀 I’m interested in front end languages
+- 👀 Software engineer in progress
-- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on html and css at the moment
-- 📫 How to reach me ...
+-

 <!---
 aacorro/aacorro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.